JetBrains/kotlin-mobile-docs/topics/kotlin-native-concurrency-overview.md

 Kotlin/Native state and concurrency model is different from models of other languages.
 For example, state shared between threads on Native has restrictions imposed by the runtime that it would not have in the JVM.

-## Difference between concurrency models of Kotlin/Native and other languages

 Mutable memory available to multiple threads at the same time, if unrestricted, is known to be risky and error prone.
 Languages like Java, C++, Swift/Objective-C, let multiple threads access the same state in an unrestricted fashion.
 It is up to you to avoid causing problems.
 Concurrency issues are unlike other programming issues in that they are